pzavolinsky/bauxite/README.md

     <input type="text" name="q" />

-If we want to type the text "Hello WebDriver!" in textbox we can do the following:
+If we want to type the text "Hello WebDriver!" in the textbox we can do the following:

     write "name=q" "Hello WebDriver!"